Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

-To show that every parity-homogeneous monomorphism in $\repzA$ is a kernel of some morphism and every parity-homogeneous epimorphism in $\repzA$ is a cokernel of some morphism, the same arguments as in the proof of Theorem \ref{thm:repAabelian}, with $\cC$ replaced by $\repA$ and with $\repA$ replaced by $\repzA$, show that a monomorphism in $\repzA$ is also a monomorphism in $\repA$ and an epimorphism in $\repzA$ is also an epimorphism in $\repA$.
-Then as we showed in Theorem \ref{thm:repAabelian}, any monomorphism in $\repzA$ is the kernel of its cokernel (which is an object of $\repzA$), and any epimorphism in $\repzA$ is the cokernel of its kernel (which is an object of $\repzA$). \end{proof}
+To show that every parity-homogeneous monomorphism in $\repzA$ is a kernel and every parity-homogeneous epimorphism in $\repzA$ is a cokernel, the same arguments as in the proof of Theorem \ref{thm:repAabelian}, with $\cC$ replaced by $\repA$ and with $\repA$ replaced by $\repzA$, show that a monomorphism in $\repzA$ is also monic in $\repA$ and an epimorphism in $\repzA$ is also epic in $\repA$.
+Then similar to Theorem \ref{thm:repAabelian}, any monomorphism in $\repzA$ is the kernel of its cokernel (which is an object of $\repzA$), and any epimorphism in $\repzA$ is the cokernel of its kernel (which is an object of $\repzA$). \end{proof}

 \begin{rema} The preceding theorem and proposition show that the subcategory $\underline{\repzA}$ of $\repzA$ which has the same objects but only even morphisms is an $\mathbb{F}$-linear braided tensor category.
-In general, if $A$ is a commutative associative algebra in any tensor category $\cC$, $\repzA$ is a braided tensor category. \end{rema}
+In general, if $A$ is a commutative associative algebra in a tensor category $\cC$, $\repzA$ is a braided tensor category. \end{rema}